-Senate Bill 287 amends the pre-existing Kansas silver alert plan to include vulnerable persons including those with a developmental disabilities, such as Autism Spectrum Disorder who are age 18 and up.
-Currently, the system works by establishing public notice that disseminates information regarding a missing elderly person who may have dementia.
-The public notice allows state-wide coordination with all relevant departments within the state to work together to find the missing elderly.
+Senate Bill 371 amends the pre-existing Kansas Silver Alert plan to include vulnerable persons including those with intellectual disabilities who are age 18 and older.
+Kansas statute defines an intellectual disability as one with "significantly subaverage general intellectual functioning existing concurrently with deficits in adaptive behavior".
+Currently, the system works by establishing a public notice that disseminates information regarding a missing elderly person who may have dementia.
+The public notice allows state-wide coordination with all relevant departments within the state to work together to find the missing elderly person.
 It relies on working with local law enforcement, news media, and the public to provide information on the missing elderly with the goal of locating the person before serious harm.

-Research shows that individuals with Autism tend to 'wander' similar to individuals with Alzheimer's or Dementia1.
+Research shows that individuals with Autism, including those who may also be intellectually disabled, tend to 'wander' similar to individuals with Alzheimer's or Dementia1.
 The term "wander" is used to describe the act of moving without a specific destination or clear purpose, indicating a lack of self-awareness on the part of the person.
-The Centers for Disease Control and Prevention reports that one in 44 children have autism spectrum disorder and that more than half, or about 60%, were reported to wander2.
+The Centers for Disease Control and Prevention reports that one in 36 children have autism spectrum disorder and that more than half were reported to wander2.
 Over a five-year period, a third of those with Autism who did wander ended up in harm's way and needed serious medical intervention or, sadly, died.
-This is often due to individuals being drawn to water or areas of high traffic3.
-Therefore, it is critical that individuals with Autism be included in the emergency response system.